learn-co-curriculum/hs-mvc-resources/README.md

 The `public` directory holds our front-end assets.
 In the example above, it holds a `stylesheets` directory where all of our stylesheets are located.
 Javascript directories and any other front-end assets would be stored in `public` as well.

-<a href='https://learn.co/lessons/hs-mvc-resources' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-mvc-resources' title=hs-mvc-resources>TELL ME MORE ABOUT SINATRA AND MVC!!!</a> on Learn.co and start learning to code for free.</p>